Stateware/Dav3i/doc/FrontEndTestPlan.md

 Some pathological tests can be derived from asking the following questions:

 &nbsp;1.
 Can all 205 countries/regions be selected at once without problem?
+How long will it take to deselect them all with the "Clear Selection" button?

 &nbsp;2.
 Will right clicking the map bring up a menu?
 What happens if someone clicks an option on the menu?

+&nbsp;3.
+What happens when you try to touch multiple countries at once?

 **_These tests will not uncover all potential problems... only a full code review can ensure complete quality control._**

 # 3.0 : Graph Visualization

 "Graph Visualization" encompasses the features which allow the generation of the graphs of the proper type, the validation of the correct data with the graphs, and the number/correct type of graphs.
+These tests are performed under the assumption that the tests in the "Selection of Countries" section have all passed, as this feature depends on the ability to choose a country or countries.
+Certain aspects of this test also depend on the "Setting Changes" section tests to have all passed, namely the ability to change graph type.

 ## Specification Tests

-When the Dav3i client is opened, there are 2 ways to select a country.
-These are:

-&nbsp;1.
-Moving the mouse to the desired country and clicking on it.
-&nbsp;2.
-Touching the desired country using a touchscreen.

-After the first country is selected, the same process can be used to select as many countries as desired.

-In absolute terms, as there are 205 regions on the map that can be selected, this yields 2 X 205 = 410 test cases which are needed to exhaustively test this functionality.
-However, exhaustive testing for the most part is not economical and does not uncover potential problems in the code.
-In order to create a reasonable number of tests, it is reasonable to select a smaller subset of countries, as without loss of generality, country selection is uniform across the map.

-Once a number of countries are selected, in order to deselect a country, follow the same process as selecting a country, and the client will simply deselect the country in question.

-There are 3 ways to deselect all of the countries that have been selected.
-These are:

-&nbsp;1.
-Deselecting every country that is selected individually by touching them on a touchscreen.
-&nbsp;2.
-Deselecting every country that is selected individually by clicking them with a mouse.
-&nbsp;3.
-Pressing the "Clear Selection" button.
+Graphs can be of 3 types in Dav3i: Regional, Combined, and Whole Selection.
+For descriptions of these 3 graph types and their purposes, refer to the Front End Architecture Document on Github.

+_Overall Specification Tests_

+1. As soon as a country is selected, a graph is generated.
+What is the default type for these graphs?

+_Regional Graph Type Specification Tests_

+1. After a country is selected, a graph generates on the control panel to the left.
+If there are more graphs than available to be seen on the control panel, they will still generate below the current graphs and be accessible by scroll bar.
+Every selection of country will result in the other graphs being redrawn to scale with every other country.
+Also, every graph will have that country's respective name as its title.

+2. (As of 5/2/15) There are 7 tabs, and therefore statistics, to choose from.
+Clicking a new tab will regenerate the already generated graphs in order to fit the new statistics.

+3. Deselecting a country will result in its respective graph being removed and the other remaining graphs being redrawn to scale with every remaining countries selected.
+The remaining graphs will also move to accomodate the empty space, if there is any.

+_Combined Graph Type Specification Tests_

+1. After a first country is selected, a graph will generate on the control panel to the left.
+Any additional country selected will result in the one generated graph being regenerated with the additional line representing the new country's statistics.
+2. (As of 5/2/15) There are 7 tabs, and therefore statistics, to choose from.
+Clicking a new tab will regenerate the already generated graph and data lines in order to fit the new statistics.

+3. Deselecting a country will result in its respective data line being removed and the other remaining graphs being redrawn to scale with every remaining countries selected.
+If there are no more countries selected after the deselection of the above country, there will be no graph displayed on the control panel.

+_Whole Selection Graph Type Specification Tests_

+1. After a first country is selected, a graph will generate on the control panel to the left.
+Any additional country selected will result in the one generated graph being regenerated with the data line incrementing due to the new country's statistics.

+2. (As of 5/2/15) There are 7 tabs, and therefore statistics, to choose from.
+Clicking a new tab will regenerate the already generated graph in order to fit the new statistics.

+3. Deselecting a country will result in the current data line being decremented.
+If there are no more countries selected after the deselection of the above country, there will be no graph displayed on the control panel.

 ## Combination Specification Tests

+This section is inherently tied with the above "Selection of Countries" section as the selection or deselection of a country will generate, modify, or remove a graph.

 ## Normal Operations Tests

+1. What happens when multiple countries are selected and deselected?
+Are the graphs generated reflecting these actions?

 ## Pathological Tests

+1. What happens if you select a large amount of countries which therefore results in a large amount of graphs being generated?
+How many graphs can we generate?

+2. With a large amount of graphs generated?
+How long will the redrawing take if we switch to a new tab?

 # 4.0 : Settings Changes